temmy-samuel/worksession/README.md

 Please contact Chie for the server to gain access to the server content.
 You will get a username and password.
 Then you'll be able to access the tmp_people folder that contains the document of each individual that work on TS.

 ## Udemy
 Udemy is an online learning video tutorial library.
 Udemy provide tutorial for the intenship training program.
 You can access udemy by clicking [here](https://udemy.com).
 To get the access account, please contact Chie.
+You can find the corresponding tutorial to your task in the MyCourse tab.
+If you have question about the tutorial, you can ask directly to the teacher in the tutorial through the discussion tab provided at the right side of the tutorial.

 ## [Todoist](https://todoist.com)
 "**Todoist** is a project management application for personal and professional productivity.
 It allows users to manage their tasks from a smartphone, tablet or computer."-Wikipedia.com